prashiddhath/Bank-Program/README.md

 foo@bar Bank:~$ ./output
 ```

-Your terminal should now be showing the menu of the banking system:
+Your terminal should now be showing the menu of the banking program:
 ```console
 foo@bar Bank:~$ ./output
 1) Get Client Detail